Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

           > - Responsive paddings were not displayed on tablets
           > - Hero image covering more than viewport heights on mobile, resulting in the jumbotron text not being fully visible and centered, due to top and bottom menus on devices
           > - Responsive font styles in jumbotron text not applied on tablets and mobile
           > - Buttons on ipad text wrapping on 2 lines
           > - Phone number links automatically activated on iphones and ipad
           > - Hero image appeared quite slow to upload
           > - Some balance issues on very big screens
+          > - Jumbotron text alignment and balance issues in landscape  & near-landscape viewport (ex. when tabs are not opened in full size)
           >
           >  **Fix**
           >  - Responsive fonts and paddings were adjusted using a different css function.